-Our Chaplain/s have a focus as well on Anti-Recidivism (that is helping clients stay out of gaol).
+Many Community Chaplain/s aim to help with Anti-Recidivism (that is helping clients stay out of gaol).

-Facilitating life skills courses (for both men and women), provides a block of time for client and chaplain to better get to know each other (in a group setting), often resulting in deeper issues being raised and worked through (after the group session).
+Facilitating holistic courses (for both men and women), provides a block of time for client and chaplain to better get to know each other (in a group setting), often resulting in deeper issues being raised and worked through (one on one with the Chaplain).

-Referrals to other services like Emergency Relief, Men’s Shed, Community Pantry, Mental Health nurse, Financial counselling, Gambling counselling, and government agencies (including Parole, Drug Court, Legal Aid and Centrelink) and-the-like are common.
+Referrals to other services like Emergency Relief, Men’s Shed, Community Pantry, Mental Health nurse, Financial counselling, Gambling counselling, and government and non-government agencies (including Parole, Drug Court, Legal Aid and Centrelink) and-the-like are common.